Home » Home Updates » 3 Simple Ways to Use Black Wall Paint in Your Home

 3 Simple Ways to Use Black Wall Paint in Your Home

 My interior paint journey has been a wild one.
 In our last home, I had absolutely no idea what I was doing.
 And it was obvious.
 I went with the norm and chose greige for our walls.
 If I’m honest, I never really loved it.
 For the kids rooms I went bold and painted one bright orange and the other super bold teal.
 It’s probably no wonder why they had trouble sleeping.
 Then, I took a big 180 and fell in love with classic, neutral white walls.
 Not the cheapy white from my first apartment but a crisp, clean, deep white.
 And then.
 I found black.
 And the black and white together makes me smile.
-I know the thought of black paint can be intimidating (but caution, it’s also super addicting once you start!) so here are my 3 favorite ways to use black wall paint.
+I know the thought of black paint can be intimidating (but caution, it’s also super addicting once you start!) so here are my 3 ways to use black wall paint

 office with black wall and woven wood shades